 Nearly a third of carbon dioxide emissions end up in the oceans, triggering chemical reactions that make the water more acidic, which in turn harms marine life.
 As global temperatures warm, the planet’s remaining polar ice caps are melting, contributing to unprecedented sea level rises, increasingly violent weather events, the release of additional earth-warming gases, such as methane, and the collapse of marine ecosystems.

+One of the most significant actions that we can take as individuals to impact the climate is adjusting what we put on our dinner plate.
 What we eat defines our ecological footprint.
 The production of animal-based foods is linked to higher greenhouse gas emissions than plant-based foods.
-A vegan diet requires a third of the land needed to support a meat-heavy diet, and overall wastes less of the resources we desperately need to conserve.
+A plant-based diet requires a third of the land needed to support a meat-heavy diet, and overall wastes less of the resources we desperately need to conserve.

 Learn more about OPS campaigns to address climate change.